grover/homebridge-ranger/docs/pairing/pairing.md

 Make sure you've read and understood the [warnings](../warnings.md) before you continue.

 The plugin will pair with the accessory the first time you're running with the configuration.
-Please note there's no way to unpair at the moment.
-You'll have to use the means provided by the manufacturer of the accessory to reset it to factory settings if you want to unpair.

-Also please note that HomeKit accessories may have a physical limitation to the number of pairings that they can create in the product lifespan.
+Please note that HomeKit accessories may have a physical limitation to the number of pairings that they can create in the product lifespan.

 Simply configuring the plugin properly will initiate a pairing process, which can be observed by following the log: